“You were my home, Mother. I had no home but you.” – Janet Fitch

 Describe your mother’s hurtful behaviors and Google them.
 Do not try to diagnose her; it’s about understanding, not labelling or blaming.
 Maybe she has narcissistic personality traits.
 Whatever the case may be, work to understand what makes your mother behave the way she does and how these behaviors affect you and your life.
 Try to remember good things, too.

-Educate yourself about narcissism or/and other problems you’ve identified so far.
+Educate yourself about the problems you’ve identified so far.

 You’ve defined the problem, bringing some clarity to your confusion.
 Now what?

-Read relevant blogs, articles and books about narcissism and narcissistic parents.
+Read relevant blogs, articles and books.
 Find and watch videos on YouTube and join Facebook groups.

 Don’t overdo it, though.
 Stop when you’ve learned the basics; you’re not going to apply for a psychology degree here.
 Reading too much or spending hours on Facebook will only hold you in the past, and that’s not what you want.
 Right?

-It may feel counter-intuitive, but many of us try to run from a narcissistic parent just to be caught in a web of another narcissist.
+It may feel counter-intuitive, but many of us try to run from a toxic parent just to be caught in a web of another similar person.
 How come?

 The brain plays its “trick” on us by choosing a partner that feels familiar and therefore safe.
 Being aware of this bias helps you to question your “automatic” choices and prevent new abusive relationships in the future.